MackerelGray/chirp-bark-hey/writings/misc/fictoform.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Fictoform is a Good Word
+## Fictoform is a Good Word

 *Written by Machina on July 17th, 2025.*